joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/01/world/europe/switzerland-fire-scene.html

 **Mamdani Pays Tribute to the Foods That Define and Sustain New York**\
-`In his inaugural address, Mayor Zohran Mamdani frequently invoked the cuisines of New York as metaphors for the city’s diversity, ambitions and promise.`\
+`In his inaugural address, Mayor Zohran Mamdani invoked the cuisines of New York as metaphors for the city’s diversity, ambitions and promise.`\
 https://nytimes.com/2026/01/01/nyregion/nyc-food-mamdani.html

 **J.J.
 McCarthy on track to play in Vikings' Week 18 game vs. Packers**\